 Please stay to the right and do not block vehicles on the road as this will lead to a penalty for blocking.

 Standard: 10km (2 loops of the Sprint Course)

 The run course is a fairly flat, out-and-back on a quiet residential street.

-There is an aid station on the course that runners will pass by twice during each lap of the course.
+There are two aid stations on the course that runners will pass by twice during each lap of the course.

 RACE FINISH & AWARDS – Is at Rotary Beach following the race.

 Oliver is 45 Km south of Penticton in the Okanagan Valley and is a 5 hour drive from Vancouver.
 The closest airport is in Penticton.

 Click on the Tourism Oliver logo for accommodation listings, entertainment information, dining out or any local area info you may need.
 Please feel free to call the Visitor Information Center if you have any questions or need any help finding accommodations, maps etc.